OE-Heart/Notes-for-Data-Structure/DS WEEK08.md

 #### AOV Network

 - digraph $G$ in which $V( G )$ represents activities and $E( G )$ represents precedence relations
+- Feasible AOV network must be a directed acyclic graph.
 - $i$  is a **predecessor** of $j$ = there is a path from $i$  to $j$
 - $i$  is an **immediate predecessor** of  $j$ = $< i,  j > \in E( G )$.
 Then $j$ is called a **successor**(**immediate successor**) of $i$